 - Sharing and explaining other community services and programs you may be eligible for related to bills, food assistance, basic needs, and much more.

-- Shorter enrollment period: Only six weeks to enroll!
+- Short enrollment period: Only six weeks to enroll!
 No changes are allowed after, except for special circumstances.

 - Unpaid premiums: To re-enroll, you may need to settle any unpaid premiums.